Last Updated on January 31, 2021 by Admin

 That could include turning off lights where there are no people, adjusting temperatures, closing shutters for the facades that are facing the sun, or opening lanes for the carpark exits instead of just one when everyone is leaving the office for home.
 One of the best emerging trends in civil engineering.

-With no doubt, 2020 is expected to be a breakthrough year for the construction industry.
+No doubt, 2021 is expected to be a breakthrough year for the construction industry.
 A data-driven sector with an emphasis on collaboration and real-time communication is hopefully around the corner.
 Only then, construction stakeholders can hope for higher productivity rates and fewer painful project delays.

 The construction industry is under a significant paradigm shift.
 The experts believe we can expect to see the most noteworthy trends in the construction industry next year.